heycarsten/personal-page/README.md

 - Working Copy: Great app for interacting with Git repos
 - GoCoEdit: Great text editor for code and can SSH too

 All those apps work on the iPhone too and I've used them all on there too.
+I also really enjoy fronted dev on the iPad with Safari and remote dev tools.
+It works really well and makes interactively developing UIs on touch a lot nicer.

 ### VirtualBox